 - Discard earplugs at the end of each shift.

-HPDs need to be inspected before each use to ensure they’re not damaged or compromised in any way.
+HPDs need to be inspected before each use to ensure they’re not damaged or compromised in any way that would increase the employees’ exposure to noise.

 - Earmuff earcups, cushions and inserts should be examined for cracks, splits and other visible damage or signs of being compromised.
 Earmuff cushions or inserts should be replaced when they lose their resilience or flexibility and are no longer pliable, or are visibly damaged.
 The HPD should be replaced in its entirety when the headband is stretched and no longer keeps the cushions firmly against the head.